-Dala 'a 1 1' (

-ID Role in • Role on project/ stage involved

-company • participant/ Involved

-се project

-1 Government 25 South Africo Planning

-advisor on BRT (Johannesbu J

-rg)

-2 Government 23 Zambia Road, 25- Notification to the public and

-advisor on year financial close

-infrastructure concession

-signed

-recently

-3 General 15 Ghana Roads Contractor with the road sector,

-contractor, projects supported by the World

-transport and Bank and Ministry of Roads and

-other Transport

-infrastructure

-4 Government 20 Zambia General Planning, framework development

-advisor on PPP stage

-frameworks/po l

-icies

-5 Former Group 22 South PPP Represented Airports Company

-Treasurer/ Africa/India consortium - South Africa in financial

-Corporate Mumbai management - guarantee for any

-Finance International funding to the consortium to the

-Consultant airport, India airport, and any guarantee in

-(private) relation to the operations
+Role in Company Years of Experience Location of Participant/ Project PPPs Project Involved Role on Project/ Stage Involved Government advisor on BRT 25 South Africa BRT (Johannesburg) Planning Government advisor on infrastructure 23 Zambia Road, 25-year concession signed recently Notification to the public and financial close.
+General contractor, transport and other infrastructure 15 Ghana Roads Contractor with the road sector, projects supported by the World Bank and Ministry of Roads and Transport.
+Government advisor on PPPs frameworks/ policies 20 Zambia General Planning, framework development stage.
+Former group treasurer/ corporate finance consultant (private) 22 South Africa/ India PPPs consortium (Mumbai International Airport, India) Represented airports company South Africa in financial management - guarantee for any funding to the consortium to the airport and any guarantee in relation to the operations.